amitrrao/grocery-store-api/README.md

 * Step 5.
 For each REST call, there is a 'Try it out!' option to test that particular method.

 * Step 6.
 Verify that the ~/logs/exercise.log file has relevant log messages.

+### Future work:
+ * Service layer unit tests
+ * Integration tests - this is for testing queries that work on the database to fetch data